There are two certainties that exist when it comes to the establishment and ongoing deepening of Collaborative Response at the school level:

 Districts are encouraged to use this tool to help craft potential implementation guides for schools.
 As a system, different timelines or targets could be established, based on pre-existing structures or elements already established.

-Schools can also use it for implementation planning, understanding that envisioning, then establishing, then deepening a Collaborative Response Model is not a one-time event.
+Schools can also use it for implementation planning, understanding that envisioning, then establishing, then deepening Collaborative Response is not a one-time event.
 It evolves over time and each implementation step leads to further learning, engagement and positive outcomes for students and staff members.

-We hope this tool is a valuable resource for schools, districts and networks developing Collaborative Response Model frameworks in their organizations.
+We hope this tool is a valuable resource for schools, districts and networks developing Collaborative Response frameworks in their organizations.
 Please email me at if you have any questions, comments or other elements/activities that you feel should be added.